Life Science

 Associate Professor Maeda, Kiminori functional molecular analysis Magnetic sensitivity and photochemical reactions of organisms such as the spin dynamics of reaction intermediates by light, magnetic field, and magnetic resonance, and migratory birds.
 Development of spectroscopic methods for photochemical reactions in biomolecular systems.
 Chemistry

 Professor Matsuoka, Koji biomolecule function Research on organic synthetic chemistry, glycotechnology, and synthesis of functional materials based on sugar chains.
 We are developing a simple construction method for sugar chain clusters by using organic synthetic and biochemical methods.
-Functional Materials Science
+Applied Chemistry

 Professor Miura, Katsukiyo synthetic organic chemistry Development of Synthetic Organic Reactions: We are studying catalytic reactions using organometallic reagents (organosilicons, etc.) and transition metal compounds (platinum salts, etc.) to develop highly efficient and selective methods for organic synthesis with discovery of new catalysis and elucidation of the reaction mechanisms.
 Applied Chemistry